 - Warm the milk – it should be around 80-90F

-- Pineapple juice should be room temp.
+- Warm Pineapple juice – should be a little above room temp.